 2. Take a Catamaran Cruise

-Alternatively, if you pay for admission to Xcaret or Xel-Ha there are snorkelling areas in the parks which are also spectacular.
-Bring an underwater camera to make sure you can capture the action under the sea.
+Alternatively, if you pay for admission to Xcaret or Xel-Ha there are snorkelling areas in the parks that are also spectacular.
+Bring an underwater camera to make sure you can capture the action under the sea!

 4. Go Zip Lining

-Ziplining was not only one of my favourite activities in Cancun, but my parents also raved about it.
 If you’re looking for more thrilling things to do in Cancun then you absolutely have to go zip lining.
-Selvatica is an adventure theme park where they offer 4 different zip lines in one package.
+Selvatica is an adventure theme park that offers 4 different zip lines in one package.